kastman/fitz/doc/tutorial_nwlabs.rst

 1. ``fitz setup`` directories and paths.

-2. Copy source behavioral logs ``cp logfiles`` & download data with ``ArcGet.py``.
+2. Download and prepare prepare images with ``ArcGet.py`` and ``dcmstack``.

-3. Create design file.
+3. Copy logfiles and create design file.

 4. Setup ``experiment.py`` with experiment processing parameters.

 5. Tell fitz which subs to run with ``subjects.txt``

+6. Have fitz download the requested workflow with ``fitz install``

-5. ``fitz run -w workflows``
+7. Do all the things.  ``fitz run -w workflows``

 Setup Directories and **project.py**
 -------------------------------------

-Fitz includes a script to create the FITZ_DIR/project.py file to specify directories and some project options.
+There are 3 important directories in a standard project:

+1. **fitz** dir: Configuration files and some scripts.
+2. **data** dir: Raw data and logfiles.
+3. **analysis** dir: Outputs of the workflows and processed data.

+The first setup file to create is the *FITZ_DIR*/project.py, which lists the paths to each of these directories.

-First, create a directory for your project and run `fitz setup` from the new *FITZ_DIR* directory that will hold your configuration files.
+First, create a directory for your project and a fitz dir (config dir) inside it, then run ```fitz setup`` from the new *FITZ_DIR* directory.

 .. code-block:: bash